Chart Color Schemes

 Plympton Park's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Plympton Park's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average among older cohorts.
-Private health cover is very high at approximately 55% of the total population (~2,225 people), compared to 50.9% across Greater Adelaide.
+Plympton Park's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
+Approximately 55% of Plympton Park's total population (~2,349 people) have private health cover, compared to 51.4% across Greater Adelaide.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 8.3 and 7.4% of residents respectively.
-71.3% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
-The area has 13.3% of residents aged 65 and over (540 people), which is lower than the 19.2% in Greater Adelaide.
-Health outcomes among seniors require more attention than those for the broader population.
+The most prevalent medical conditions in the area are mental health issues affecting 8.3% of residents and asthma impacting 7.4%.
+A total of 71.3% of residents declared themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
+Plympton Park has 13.3% of its residents aged 65 and over (570 people), which is lower than the 19.2% in Greater Adelaide.
+Health outcomes among seniors in the area require more attention than those for the broader population.

 Frequently Asked Questions - Health